The 16 Best Things to Do in Naples in 2025

 Amalfi Coast (as a nearby attraction)

-Just a short trip from Naples, the Amalfi Coast unfolds with breathtaking cliffs and charming pastel-hued villages overlooking the sparkling Mediterranean Sea.
-Destinations like Positano, Amalfi, and Ravello offer coastal charm, historic churches, and panoramic views.
+Just 90 minutes from Naples, the Amalfi Coast offers dramatic cliffs, coastal roads, and picturesque villages like Positano and Ravello.
 It's an ideal extension for those combining urban exploration with seaside relaxation and UNESCO-listed beauty.

 Herculaneum